 Waves are actually energy passing through the water, causing it to move in a circular motion.
 When a wave encounters a surface object, the object appears to lurch forward and upward with the wave, but then falls down and back in an orbital rotation as the wave continues by, ending up in the same position as before the wave came by.
 If one imagines wave water itself following this same pattern, it is easier to understand ocean waves as simply the outward manifestation of kinetic energy propagating through seawater.
 In reality, the water in waves doesn’t travel much at all.
 The only thing waves do transmit across the sea is energy.

-The idea of waves being energy movement rather than water movement makes sense in the open ocean, but what about on the coast, where waves are clearly seen crashing down dramatically onto shore?
+The idea of waves being energy movement rather than water movement makes sense in the open ocean, but what about on the coast, where waves are clearly seen crashing dramatically onto shore?
 This phenomenon is a result of the wave’s orbital motion being disturbed by the seafloor.
 As a wave passes through water, not only does the surface water follow an orbital motion, but a column of water below it (down to half of the wave’s wavelength) completes the same movement.
 The approach of the bottom in shallow areas causes the lower portion of the wave to slow down and compress, forcing the wave’s crest higher in the air.
 Eventually this imbalance in the wave reaches a breaking point, and the crest comes crashing down as wave energy is dissipated into the surf.

 Adverse weather or natural events often produce larger and potentially hazardous waves.
 Severe storms moving inland often create a storm surge, a long wave caused by high winds and a continued low pressure area.
 Submarine earthquakes or landslides can displace a large amount of water very quickly, creating a series of very long waves called tsunamis.
-Storm surges and tsunamis do not create a typical crashing wave, but rather a massive sea-level rise upon reaching shore and can be extremely destructive to coastal environments as well as human settlements.
+Storm surges and tsunamis do not create a typical crashing wave but rather a massive rise in sea level upon reaching shore, and they can be extremely destructive to coastal environments.